winesapOS/winesapOS/README.md

     - Internal = 512 GB NVMe SSD.
     - External = 512 GB USB 3.2 Gen 2 (USB 3.1) SSD.

+Most flash drives are too slow to run an operating system on and provide a good experience.
+We have found the Samsung FIT Plus 256 GB to be one that actually works.
+Otherwise, get a SSD drive for the best experience.

 ### Setup

 #### Release Builds